-Think back to any scary movie or game you’ve seen or played.
+Think back to any scary movie you’ve seen.
 What aspect of the experience scared you the most?
-Whether it’s Cabin in the Woods or Dead Island: Riptide, I’ve found that what scares me the most aren’t the monsters or killers themselves, but the suspense and anticipation that precedes the scare.
+Whether it’s Friday the 13th, Nightmare on Elm Street, or Carrie; I’ve found what scares me the most aren’t the monsters or killers themselves, but the suspense and anticipation that precedes the scare.
 One of the most effective of these suspense-builders is lighting and sound.

-2: Spook Your Neighbors with Projected Animations
+2. Spook Your Neighbors with Projected Animations

-While a good set of well-placed speakers can go a long way in spooking your guests, it’ll seem out of place if you don’t support it with some visuals.
+While a good set of well-placed speakers and lighting can go a long way in spooking your guests, it’ll seem out of place if you don’t support it with some visuals.
 One excellent idea is to project animations on your windows.
 There are a wide variety of downloadable animations ranging from axe killer silhouettes to eerie house interiors (which can actually look pretty realistic).
 Find the animation that’s right for you.

 If you’re looking to buy a new projector, make sure you read our excellent and in-depth Projector Buying Guide.
 There, you’ll find everything from brightness considerations to instructions on how to clean the projector’s lens.

-3: Use Your Smartphone to Enhance Your Costume
+3. Use Your Smartphone to Enhance Your Costume